 COMMENTS TO THE AUTHORS Editor-in-Chief: Comments to the Authors: In addition to addressing all reviewer and editor comments in your revision, please also make sure that your revised manuscript conforms to the style and formatting requirements for Limnology and Oceanography, as specified in the online instructions for authors (https://aslopubs.onlinelibrary.wiley.com/hub/journal/19395590/about/author-guidelines).

-We have taken care to follow all formatting requirements Deputy Editor: Comments to the Authors: Dear authors, Firstly - please accept my sincere apologies for the lengthy review process - it took quite a while to find reviewers and some didn't complete their reviews as they had promised, and we let things linger too long (I will do everything I can to ensure this doesn't happen with a revised version).
+RESPONSE: We have taken care to follow all formatting requirements Deputy Editor: Comments to the Authors: Dear authors, Firstly - please accept my sincere apologies for the lengthy review process - it took quite a while to find reviewers and some didn't complete their reviews as they had promised, and we let things linger too long (I will do everything I can to ensure this doesn't happen with a revised version).
 The good news is that the reviewer viewed the manuscript favourably.
 However, they nonetheless had a few suggestions for improvements and requests for clarifications which should be addressed in a revised version.
 While the topic is outside of my area of expertise, their opinion nonetheless coincides with my own reading and judgement of the manuscript - that the text describes a lot of work, and the analysis and writing are in very good shape.
 I had just a few small comments: L60 - I suggest 'tidal' rather than 'tide' exchange.

 RESPONSE: Done.